If you’re a teen that’s tired of asking mom or dad for some extra spending money, this article is for you!

 Are you a brainiac?
 Do your peers ask for your help in school, or do you catch them cheating off of your test?
 You can cash in on your smarts by helping other struggling students online.

 Online tutoring sites allow for struggling students to pay for your help.

-Enroll is a popular site where teens (ages 15 and up) get paid to tutor their peers in subjects they’re most comfortable with.
+Fiverr is a popular site where teens (ages 13 and up) can get paid to tutor their peers in subjects they’re most comfortable with.

-Join Enroll as a Tutor and Earn Money from Home
+Join Fiverr as a Tutor and Earn Money from Home

 - If you’re under 18 years of age, get permission from a parent or legal guardian.

-- Create your account on Enroll.
-You can sign-up here.
+- Create your account on Fiverr.
+You can sign up here.

-- Continue helping fellow students.
+After that, continue helping fellow students.
 You’ll be contacted when a student is interested in paying you to help them.
-Being “online” and available increases the likelihood that you’ll get paying gigs.

-Enroll offers an “e-Certified” credential that allows you to charge a lot more for your tutoring.
-Earning this certification communicates to struggling students that you are a real expert in the field.
+One you get enough positive feedback, then you can charge more for your tutoring.
+The good feedback communicates to struggling students that you are a real expert in the field.